 But should it always be either-or?
 Why not combine the benefits of both systems, especially if you know that these perfectly complement each other?
 In case you venture to integrate your CMS with DAM, here’s how your team will win:

-- Use of a central content hub where you’ll store all marketing-related materials, plus leftovers.
+- Use of a centralized content hub where you’ll store all marketing-related materials, plus leftovers.
 The docs and media you edit in CMS will be automatically transferred to DAM as well.

 - Improved file organization: use file and folder organization for your assets where every file has its own place;